Molecular Biology <> BIOL_SCI 201-CN |

 included.

-This course should be taken concurrently with CHEM 235-A Organic
+This course is required to be taken concurrently with CHEM 235-A

 Prerequisite: completion of CHEM 132 and CHEM 142 with a grade of